angelobaricante/organix/README.md

 4. __Change Folder Path__:arrows_counterclockwise: : Enables users to modify the folder path where operations will be conducted.
 With a simple voice command, users can easily dictate a new working directory for the OrganiX operations, providing increased flexibility and control over file organization tasks.

-## Installation and Setup
-We are currently working on finalizing the OrganiX project.
-Once the project is complete, we will provide a comprehensive installation and setup guide to help users easily get started with OrganiX.
-Please stay tuned for updates!

-## Usage
-We are in the process of completing the OrganiX project.
-Once the project is finalized, we will provide a detailed usage guide to help users effectively utilize OrganiX's features and capabilities.
-Please stay tuned for updates and thank you for your patience!

 ## License
 OrganiX is licensed under the MIT License.
 See the [LICENSE](https://github.com/angelobaricante/organix/blob/main/LICENSE) file for details.